CogniX-UP/CogniX-UP/README.md

 To get started with the Cognix platform, follow the instructions in the individual repositories linked above.

-## Contributing

-We welcome contributions!
-Please see the contribution guidelines in each repository for more details.

 ## License

 The Cognix platform is licensed under the GNU General Public License v3.0.
 See the LICENSE file in each repository for more details.